ThatsVie/atlas-web_back_end/queuing_system_in_js/README.md

    ```
    Sending notification to 4153518743, with message: This is the code 4321 to verify your account
    Sending notification to 4153538781, with message: This is the code 4562 to verify your account
-   Sending notification to 4153118782, with message: This is the code 4321 to verify your account
-   Sending notification to 4153718781, with message: This is the code 4562 to verify your account
-   Sending notification to 4159518782, with message: This is the code 4321 to verify your account
-   Sending notification to 4158718781, with message: This is the code 4562 to verify your account
-   Sending notification to 4153818782, with message: This is the code 4321 to verify your account
-   Sending notification to 4154318781, with message: This is the code 4562 to verify your account
-   Sending notification to 4151218782, with message: This is the code 4321 to verify your account
    ```

 7. **Example of Output in Terminal 2 (Job Creator):**